This decadent chocolate cake is hiding a healthy serving of zucchini, but you wouldn’t know it. It is moist, chocolatey and so delicious!

 And if you don’t tell anyone there is zucchini in this cake, they wouldn’t even know.
 So, shhhh!
 Don’t even tell those picky eaters they are eating vegetables!

 Why you should make this Chocolate Zucchini Cake

-- its a great way to sneak in more veggies (undetected)
+- This recipe is a great way to sneak in more veggies (undetected).

-- it uses up that zucchini you’ve been wondering what to do with
+- This recipe uses up that zucchini you’ve been wondering what to do with.

 Tips for making Chocolate Zucchini Cake

 This cake is pretty simple and straight forward, but there are a few things to keep in mind to ensure you get the best results.

 - Do not skip step 1!
 As much as it may be tempting to just shred the zucchini and toss it into the bowl, step 1 of this recipe encourages you to sprinkle the zucchini with salt and let it rest for 20 minutes before ringing out the excess water.
 This is important as it will remove some of the moisture from the cake so you don’t end up with a super wet batter.

 - Line your baking dish with parchment or grease it very well.
 There is nothing worse than putting in the work to bake up a delicious cake only to have it fall apart on you when it sticks to the baking pan.
 Parchment is your friend here.
 You can also grease the baking pan with butter, but I tend to go with parchment as it has never failed me.

 - Use your food processor.
 If you’ve got a food processor that you hardly use, its time to break it out of the cupboard!
 There is no easier way to shred zucchini than in a food processor.
 Of course, you can still use a hand grater if you want to, but personally, the food processor is my favourite appliance for reasons like this!